 We hypothesize that functionalization of C(sp3)−+P can be achieved by C-selective nucleophilic substitution.
-However, the polarity of the C(sp3)−+P bond which inherently places electrophilicity on phosphorus atom, which leads to P-selectivity7.
-To overcome this main challenge, we anticipate that a synergetic association of the electronic properties of the organophosphonium salt with appropriate nucleophiles could lead to polarity inversion of the C(sp3)−+P bond to favor the nucleophilic C-attack.
-Therefore, nuchlophies needs to be identified to exhibit the suitable balance of key nucleophilicity, pKa, and size attributes required to properly control the site selectivity in the C‐centered electrophilicity of C(sp3)−+PPh3 groups.
+However, the polarity of the C(sp3)−+P bond inherently places electrophilicity on the phosphorus atom, which leads to P-selectivity7.
+To overcome this challenge, we anticipate that a synergetic association of the electronic properties of the organophosphonium salt with appropriate nucleophiles could lead to polarity inversion of the C(sp3)−+P bond to favor the nucleophilic C-attack.
+Therefore, nucleophiles need to be identified that exhibit the suitable balance of key nucleophilicity, pKa, and size attributes required to properly control the site selectivity in the C‐centered electrophilicity of C(sp3)−+PPh3 groups.

-In this regard, Taillier and co-workers have recently reported, the underlying C‐centered electrophilicity of phosphiranium ions has been tamed for the first time (Figure 1D).
-This elegant method reveals the C-centered ring opening of relatively strained three-membered quaternary phosphonium salts using aniline derivatives as nuclyphiles8.
-This transformation provided a new C-N bond and leads to a series of β-amino-phosphines structures.
-However, this new amination approach is limited to the aniline derivatives that have less nucleophilicity, and the reaction did not show any conversion with amine derivatives under the optimized condition (Figure 1D) Without doubt, there is high demand for complimentary, general and diversifiable method for C(sp3)-+P functionalization is needed to be developed.
+In this regard, Taillier and co-workers recently reported that the underlying C‐centered electrophilicity of phosphonium ions has been controlled for the first time (Figure 1D).
+This elegant method reveals the C-centered ring opening of relatively strained three-member quaternary phosphonium salts using aniline derivatives as nucleophiles8.
+This transformation provided a new C–N bond, and leads to a series of β-amino-phosphine structures.
+However, the new amination approach is limited to the aniline derivatives that have less nucleophilicity, and the reaction did not demonstrate any conversion with amine derivatives under the optimized conditions (Figure 1D) It is imperative that a complementary, general, and diversifiable method for C(sp3)–+P functionalization is developed.

-As a part of a general research to synthesize bio-active compounds and their late-stage modification including benzhydrylamins (5), benzhydrylthioethers (10), and triarylmethanes scaffolds (11) and others, we recognized that the core scaffold of these compounds could arise from sustainable diarylmethane-phosphnium salts 1 (Figures 1E-F).
-A key challenge in achieving such a unified strategy to these compounds (in particular 5, 10, 11) would rely on identifying a divergent substitution reaction of diarylmethane-phosphnium salts which needs to undergo C-selective nucleophilic substitution reaction by tuning electrophilicity of the the C(sp3)−+P bond, that would lead to the programmed installation of the different N- , S- and C-based electrophiles by functionalizations of C(sp3)−+PPh3 (Figure 1E).
-A second challenge would be the need of a mild condition reaction of free-use of TM and base in order to keep the acidic benzylic proton intact, avoiding the generation of the stabilized ylide.
+As part of general research to synthesize bioactive compounds and their late-stage modification, including benzhydrylamines (5), benzhydrylthioethers (10), and triarylmethane scaffolds (11), we recognized that the core scaffold of these compounds could arise from sustainable diarylmethane-phosphonium salts 1 (Figures 1E-F).
+A key challenge in achieving such a unified strategy for these compounds (in particular 5, 10, and 11) is identifying a divergent substitution reaction of diarylmethane-phosphonium salts that needs to undergo a C-selective nucleophilic substitution reaction by tuning the electrophilicity of the C(sp3)−+P bond.
+Such a reaction would lead to the programmed installation of the different N- , S- and C-based electrophiles by functionalizations of C(sp3)−+PPh3 (Figure 1E).
+A second challenge is the need for a mild condition reaction free of transition metals and base in order to keep the acidic benzylic proton intact, avoiding the generation of the stabilized ylide.

-Here we describe a much more unified, general and operationally simple sequential approach that can lead to bio-active scaffold materials (e.g., 2a-2e) and late stage modification of bio-active compounds (from 1 to I) by applying by the use of a diarylmethane-phosphnium salts 1 (Figure 1F).
+Here we describe a much more unified, general and operationally simple sequential approach that can result in bioactive scaffold materials (e.g., 2a-2e) and late-stage modification of bioactive compounds (from 1 to I) by applying diarylmethane-phosphonium salts 1 (Figure 1F).

 Results and discussion:

-The preparation of the diarylmethane-phosphonium (1).
+Preparation of diarylmethane-phosphonium (1)

-We commenced our studies with the development of a facile, mild, and efficient approach for the synthesis of diarylmethane-phosphonium salts 1, in high atom economy, via C-H functionalization of arene derivatives 3 (Figure 2A).
-For the preparation of diarylmethane-phosphonium salts 1, we inspired by the work of Lin and his coworkers11.
+We commenced our studies with the development of a facile, mild, and efficient approach for the synthesis of diarylmethane-phosphonium salts 1, in high atom economy, via C–H functionalization of arene derivatives 3 (Figure 2A).
+For the preparation of diarylmethane-phosphonium salts 1, we were inspired by the work of Lin and co-workers11.
 Their approach is mainly based on the coupling reaction between N-methylindole and salicylaldehyde in the presence of acids and phosphine.
 The method produced a variety of stable and isolable indole-containing phosphonium salts.
-To this end, we imagined that we could take advantage of their elegant transformation and generalize it to the coupling reaction of arene-derivatives 3 with aldehydes 4.
-One main key question was: can this reaction deliver the diarylated-salts with high chemo and regionselective C-H functionalization manner?
+To this end, we imagined we could take advantage of their elegant transformation and generalize it to the coupling reaction of arene derivatives 3 with aldehydes 4.
+One key question was: Can this reaction deliver the diarylated salts with high chemo- and regioselective C–H functionalization?